MSIA/msia423-chat-etl-tool-manish/README.md

 * Story 2: Perform standard text cleaning
 #### Epic-2
 * Story 1: Train the model on the set and check for its accuracy
-* Story 2: Save the model in pickel format
+* Story 2: Save the model in pickle format

 ### Initiative 3 : Generic script for carrying out ETL operation, Integration with front end
 #### Epic-1